myselfpoulomi/Kanban-Board/README.md

 # Collaborative Kanban Board

-A focused, production-minded real-time Kanban board application built with a React frontend and an in-memory Express backend with Server-Sent Events (SSE).
+A focused, production-minded real-time Kanban board application built with a React frontend and an Express backend using Prisma and Server-Sent Events (SSE).

 ---